isaiasmatewos/night-shift-control/README.md

 * Disable Night Shift for apps of your choice
 * Easily turn on/off Night Shift from the menubar
 * Control Night Shift warmth from the menubar
-* Shows the current Night Shift status and color temprature info (press ⌥ while clicking the menu bar item to see)
+* Shows the current Night Shift status and color temperature info (press ⌥ while clicking the menu bar item to see)

 ## Download